 Lawson Bank ATM Manual Open Close

 2 Remittance requests using SBI Remit’s member portal

 After member registration, customers can transfer funds from their bank account to the Reserve

 Please make sure that the correct deposit amount is reflected in your Reserve Account balance.

 When requesting a remittance from the member portal, choose the amount of funds you wish to remit from the balance of the Reserve Account.
-(This service is available 24 hours a day, 365 days a year.)
+(In principle, reception is possible 24 hours a day, 365 days a year.)

 3 Funds will be received by the remittance method specified.